srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. On the Azure portal menu, click **+ Create a resource**.

-    The Azure Marketplace is a collection of all the resources you can create in Azure.
-The marketplace contains resources from both Microsoft and the community.
+    As you saw previously, the **New** blade provides you with the capability to search the Azure Marketplace for services.

 1. In the Search textbox, type **Device Provisioning Service** and then press Enter.

-1. On the search results blade, click **IoT Hub Device Provisioning Service**.
+1. On the **Marketplace** blade, click **IoT Hub Device Provisioning Service**.

-    Notice the list of _Useful Links_ displayed on this blade.

-1. In the list of links, notice that there is a link to Documentation.
+1. On the **IoT Hub Device Provisioning Service** blade, under **Useful Links**, notice the list resource links.

     Again, there is no need to explore this documentation now, but is is good to know that it is available.
 The IoT Hub Device Provisioning Service Documentation page is the root page for DPS.
 You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this course.
-We will refer you to the docs.microsoft.com site throughout this course for additional reading on specific topics.
+You will be referred to the docs.microsoft.com site throughout this course for additional reading on specific topics.

-    If you did open the documentation link, use your browser to close the documentation tab and navigate back to the Azure portal tab.
+    If you opened one of the links, close it now and use your browser to navigate back to the Azure portal tab.

 #### Task 2: Create a Device Provisioning Service with required property settings